To Conquer the Air

 Impossible de ne plus suivre le podcast

-For years Wright and his younger brother, Orville, experimented in utter obscurity.
-Meanwhile, the world watched as the imperious Samuel Langley, armed with a rich contract from the U.S. War Department and all the resources of the Smithsonian Institution, sought to create the first manned flying machine.
-But while Langley became obsessed with flight as a problem of power, the Wrights grappled with it as a problem of balance.
-Thus their machines took two very different paths - his toward oblivion, theirs toward the heavens.
+For years, Wilbur Wright and his younger brother, Orville, experimented in obscurity, supported only by their exceptional family.
+Meanwhile, the world watched as Samuel Langley, armed with a contract from the US War Department and all the resources of the Smithsonian Institution, sought to create the first manned flying machine.
+But while Langley saw flight as a problem of power, the Wrights saw a problem of balance.
+Thus their machines took two very different paths—Langley’s toward oblivion, the Wrights’ toward the heavens—though not before facing countless other obstacles.
+With a historian’s accuracy and a novelist’s eye, Tobin has captured an extraordinary moment in history.
+To Conquer the Air is itself a heroic achievement.© 2003 James Tobin; (P)2003 Simon & Schuster Inc.